muh-hamada/german-telc-b1/app/website/README.md

 firebase deploy
 ```

-3. Your website will be live at: `https://telc-b1-german.web.app`
+3. Your website will be live at: `https://telc-exam-preperation.web.app`

 ## 📝 Customization

 ### Update App Store Links

-Edit `src/pages/Home.tsx` and replace the `#android` and `#ios` href values with your actual app store URLs:
+Edit `src/pages/Home.tsx` and `src/components/Footer.tsx` to add or update app store URLs for new apps:

 ```tsx
 <a href="https://play.google.com/store/apps/details?id=YOUR_PACKAGE_NAME" ...>
 <a href="https://apps.apple.com/app/YOUR_APP_ID" ...>
 ```

+### Add New Apps

+To add support for new levels or languages, update:
+- `src/pages/Home.tsx` - Add new app cards in the "Available Apps" section
+- `src/components/Footer.tsx` - Add links to new app stores

 ### Add App Screenshots